RocketSoftware/rocket-mvbasic/docs/usage/Connection.md

  },
 ```

-- `host`: host name or address of a U2 server.
+- `host`: host name or address of a U2 or jBASE server.
-- `userName`: user name to login to the U2 server.
+- `userName`: user name to login to the U2 or jBASE server.
-- `password`: password to login to the U2 server.
+- `password`: password to login to the U2 or jBASE server.
-- `account`: account name of a U2 server.
+- `account`: account name of a U2 or jBASE server.
-- `dataSource`: `UNIVERSE` or `UNIDATA`, by default is `UNIVERSE`.
+- `dataSource`: `UNIVERSE`, `UNIDATA` or `JBASE`.
+By default is `UNIVERSE`.
 If open multiple workspace folders and set differnet data source in these folders' configuration files, VS Code will choose the root folder's data source as default.
-- `port`: port number of U2 server.
+- `port`: port number of U2 or jBASE server.
 For UniVerse and UniData, the port number is `31438` by default.
+For jBASE, the port number is `20002`.
 - `rpcName`: optional.
 Specifies the name of the remote procedure call (RPC) to be used.
 Common RPC names for `UNIDATA` and `UNIVERSE` are `udcs` and `uvcs`, respectively, but custom RPC names can be configured as needed.

 **Note**: Please enter these settings before connecting to the server.

 ### Connect to Server

-Press <kbd>F1</kbd> to open the command window and then enter the command "Connect/Disconnect U2 Server" to connect to the server.
+Press <kbd>F1</kbd> to open the command window and then enter the command "Connect/Disconnect U2 Server" to connect to the U2 or jBASE server.

 If some settings are not set in the configuration file, you will need provide these values when prompted in the command window.